 One of Tokyo’s oldest hanami spots, Asukayama Park may be known more for Somei Yoshino trees, but look out for their yaezakura as well.
 These start blooming about a week after the cherry blossoms reach full bloom.
 They’ve got about 180 yaezakura trees.

 Aside from having Somei Yoshino trees, the vast Imperial Palace East Gardens are known to have the kanzan variety of yaezakura.
-Over here, they start blooming as early as mid-April.
+Not too far from there, Kōkyo Gaien National Garden also has around 20 ichiyō cherry trees along a path with benches underneath the blossom to enjoy.
+Both should be in full bloom by mid-April.

-With about 65 kinds of cherry blossoms and about 1100 cherry trees, Shinjuku Gyoen, one of Tokyo’s most famous hanami spots, has yaezakura as well.
-For starters, they’ve got about 190 trees with ichiyo blossoms.
+With close to 70 kinds of cherry blossoms and about 1100 cherry trees, Shinjuku Gyoen — one of Tokyo’s most famous hanami spots — has around 20 varieties of yaezakura as well.
+For starters, they’ve around 200 trees with ichiyō blossoms in the English Landscape Garden.

 This quiet garden is a breath of fresh air in Shiodome, primarily a business district.
 Its greenery is a pleasant sight amidst the tall buildings surrounding it, and it’s known for its yaezakura.
 Hamarikyu also has a tea house overlooking its pond, where you can appreciate nature in peace.